kvkadakia/Eazy-List/README.md

 # Eazy_List
-#### An Android app that creates a list of items for teh user by scanning the items from the recipt and also user can speak items to the app.
-It utilizes Microsoft Congnitive Services/Vision API  for scannig the document and nlp for converting speech to text.
+#### An Android app that creates a list of items for the user by scanning the items from the receipt and moreover the user can speak items to the make the list in the app.
+It utilizes Microsoft Congnitive Services/Vision API  for scanning the document and nlp for converting speech to text.